 The monthly log represents the start of the month that you are beginning with.
 Many people like to start a bullet journal at the start of the year in January but people discover bullet journaling at different times.
 If you decide to start bullet journaling throughout the year then you can simply start where you are.

 A monthly log is a standard in any bullet journal but some people like to add more to spruce it up a bit.
 Consider devoting a page before your monthly log as a cover page for the month.
-If you do this for every month it will easily differentiate the content per month.
-For example, before your January monthly log, design a page with the title ‘January’ and add anything else creative to this page like doodles, a quote or something that personally represents January to you.
+If you do this every month it will easily differentiate the content per month.
+For example, before your January monthly log, design a page with the title ‘January’ and add anything else creative to this page like doodles, a quote, or something that personally represents January to you.

 People also tend to choose a theme for every month.
 January might be flowers, February might be celestial, March might be animals, you get the gist.
 Check out our stunning January cover page post here for inspiration.